 |Light Rail L1||Exhibition||2 minutes|

 How to get to Chinese Garden of Friendship by Train

-By Light Rail: exit at Exhibition Stop and go down the ramp on the east side of the station and cross the street.
-Continue east on the sidewalk staying next to the south end of the Sydney Entertainment and Convention Centre until you get to the plaza on your left.
-The entrance to the Chinese Garden of Friendship is across the plaza from the Entertainment Center.
+By Light Rail: exit at Exhibition Stop, walk down the ramp on the east side of the station and cross Darling Drive.
+Continue east through the pedestrian path lined with palm trees until you reach the plaza on the east side of Sydney Theatre.
+The entrance to Chinese Garden of Friendship is across the plaza from the ICC Sydney Theatre.

 By Train: exit at Museum Station and proceed west on Liverpool Street crossing Harbour Street via the elevated pedestrian overpass.
-The entrance to the Garden is around to your left at the far side of the pedestrian overpass.
+Go left at Tumbalong Park and follow the garden wall through the pedestrian plaza until you reach the entrance.

 Map & Instant Route Finder